 Corporate scandals over the last few years planted the seeds for Sarbox and a host of related legislation, rules, and regulations.
 Corporations such as Enron, Global Crossing, Worldcom and Tyco have become in some circles synonymous with “greed” and “deception.”
 When the WorldCom scandal broke, Congress abandoned the idea that all we needed to do was to remove a few bad apples.
 The result was Sarbox, which altered the way board members, management teams, auditors, financial institutions, and investors work with one another.

 Make no mistake, the scope of Sarbox is far reaching.
 While Sarbox primarily applies to corporations with publicly traded securities and those that have to file public reports under Section 15(d) of the Securities and Exchange Act of 1934, some provisions apply beyond these public companies.
 For example, some of the provisions relating to retaliation, whistle-blowing, and record destruction apply to all businesses, including non-profit organizations.

-contains numerous requirements designed to ensure the independence of a companys auditors
+Title II contains numerous requirements designed to ensure the independence of a company’s auditors

 Privately held and nonprofit companies should consider adopting provisions in these three Sarbox titles.

+1. Going Public.
 Companies that plan to go public should have appropriate measures in place well in advance of going public.
-Failing to do so may jeopardize or delay the ability of a company to go public.2.
-Limit Litigation Exposure.
+Failing to do so may jeopardize or delay the ability of a company to go public.